-I’m thrilled to announce that Writer’s Digest magazine has asked me to author my first article for their October publication, which reaches about 70,000 subscribers across the country.
+Writer’s Digest just published my second article in their magazine, which reaches about 70,000 subscribers across the country.

-The article will appear in their regular indieLAB column that follows trends in the self-publishing business.
-It will focus in part on my experience with publishing and promoting The Black Lens novel, especially when it comes to public relations.
-Here’s a brief summary of the article:
+The article appears in their regular IndieLab column that follows trends in the self-publishing business.
+It focuses on my experience creating successful media kits for The Black Lens novel:

 “The grim reality of modern-day slavery in America.”